otisdog8/cse15l-lab-reports/lab4.md

 `cd l<tab>,<ctrl>r,javac<enter>,<ctrl>r,java<space><enter>`

+lab7 is the only folder that starts with l, so I can use tab to complete.
 I only use one javac command, so searching for javac in the search history returns the correct command: `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
 I put a space after java so it doesn't match the previous javac command: `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.

 ## Step 7
 ![image](https://user-images.githubusercontent.com/37094599/221062774-82d7483b-790c-4053-a7f8-b6c673bde075.png)